Pweder3/SMORT/Documentation/Planning/Launching Mechanism.md

 ## V2
 The second version was much more complex and involved a helix which would garentee the position of the probes that contact the plate.
 We still were unable to get this to ignite a rocket motor.
-We decided that it was too hard to get an already inconsistant igniter to fire
+We decided that it was too hard to get an already inconsistant igniter to fire from a dropped projectile.

 ## V3
+The third version will see the rocket starting at the bottom of the tube with the igniter wired directly to the launching activator.
+The activators are much more consistant than a homemade version.
+Using them we will be sure that we are getting the right ammount of current.
+If we can get this to work then we will hopefully be able to design a mechanism that will give us consistant ignition with a dropped shell.

+## Conclusions

+After attempting this design challenging it has become obvious why nobody makes a drop motar with model rocket motors.
+Powder actuated projectiles would give a more consistant exit velocity and thus make them more precise at all ranges.
+The are also much more compact in both the shell and the tube.
+If I was to do this project outside of an educational environment I would use a fixed firing pin at the bottom of the tube and a mortar shell that used a primers and propellant charge.
+This would give us a very consistant launch as well as being very inexpensive to manufacture.